 If your skin is dry, you might want to try avocado.
 Even though these fruits are high in fat, they're high in monounsaturated fat, which is typically considered a "good" fat.
 Monounsaturated fats are essential for your skin, because they help moisturize it and replace oil that gets washed away during your cleansing routine [source: WebMD].

-To learn more about the benefits of fruit for your skin, click on the links on the next page.
+To learn more about the benefits of fruit for your skin, click on the links below.